Ground Gas Protection Liverpool

 What's the impact of not doing something?

 The impact of not responding to the potential ground-gas risk depends on the type and extent of the ground gas.
 Some ground gases can affect your health, others may cause damage to the building’s integrity.
-Radiant exposure can lead to lung cancer.
-Carbon Dioxide may cause death from asphyxiation.
-Methane (and other volatile organic compounds) can ignite and be flammable.
+Radon can cause lung cancer.
+Carbon Dioxide can cause asphyxiation and can be deadly.
+Methane, Volatile organic compounds, and Methane can all be explosive/flammable.
 As low as 5% can make methane flammable.

 The property may be deemed too dangerous for mortgage lenders.